FREE Case Evaluation: 1-800-375-6160

 The Tylenol autism MDL in New York now has 107 pending cases, marking a growth of 37 cases since its inception four months ago.
 This indicates an accelerating trend in the litigation.

-Tylenol Autism Lawsuit FAQs
+Tylenol Autism Lawsuit Frequently Asked Questions

 As of July 2023, Judge Denise L. Cote in New York is overseeing 188 pending federal lawsuits related to Tylenol, autism, and ADHD.
 The Tylenol autism cases are in the initial phases, with evidence gathering just getting underway, and no settlements or jury trials have been finalized.